Sticktron/g0blin/README.md

 RC1 installed the dropbear SSH server by default.
 I would rather make SSH optional because some people may not need it or may forget to change their passwords.

-RC2 uninstalls Dropbear for everyone.
+RC2 uninstalls dropbear for everyone.
 If you want to use ssh you can install OpenSSH from Cydia.

-RC3 will allow you re-install Dropbear in you want instead of OpenSSH.
+RC3 will remove that behaviour allowing you to re-install dropbear if that's your preference.

 ## what's broken?